 David Levin, Controller.
 For the last five years, David has served as the Director of Finance and Administration for Legal Momentum, a women´s legal defense and education fund (originally founded by NOW in 1970), and before that, he worked for over a decade at the Fashion Institute of Technology as their Controller.
 Those who met with him during his visit to Blue School were impressed with David's deep experience with non-profit accounting, steady demeanor, and positive attitude, all attributes enthusiastically endorsed by his references.
 At FIT, David enjoyed the creative energy and dynamic programming, and he is looking forward to getting a chance to work closely again with dedicated faculty and staff in support of an inspiring educational mission.

 Genevieve Little, After School Coordinator, is very excited to be joining the Blue School community this year.
-She has previously worked in education and publishing, most recently running an after school tutoring and writing program at 826NYC.
+She has previously worked in education and publishing, most recently running an after school tutoring and writing program.
 She is dedicated to finding new and exciting ways to foster learning during out-of-school time.
 Genevieve holds a BA in Liberal Arts from The New School, where she studied Creative Nonfiction Writing and Religious Studies.

 Patricia Lynch, Primary Program Director, moved from Michigan to New York City after college.
 She knew immediately that she was meant to stay forever.
 Her college years were frequently interrupted by travels throughout the country dabbling in improvisational theater and social activism.
 However, once she stepped into a classroom as a teacher of young children, she never looked back.
 Education has been an exciting quest branching into many areas.
 Pat has worked as a literacy consultant, independent school administrator, graduate school adjunct and most importantly a teacher of children K-12.
 Working with the visionary Blue School community is a dream come true for Pat.
 The boundless potential and energy of the community is palpable and brings with it unique challenges and inquiries that could not be found in any other school.
 Pat has an undergraduate degree in English Literature and Theater Arts from Western Michigan University and a Masters in Elementary Education from Hunter College.
 In her spare time Pat loves to garden, read, watch tennis and build birdhouses.